leroym-biz/AWS-Restart-Journey/Portfolio Projects/README.md

 **The Questions These Projects Answer:**

 For hiring managers:
-- Can you architect AWS solutions? ✅ Yes, here's the S3 + CloudFront architecture
+- Can you architect AWS solutions? ✅ Yes, here's the 3-tier Pet Shore architecture
 - Can you implement security? ✅ Yes, here's the CloudFront-only access policy
+- Can you optimize for performance? ✅ Yes, here's the 28s to 3s load time improvement
 - Can you present to stakeholders? ✅ Yes, here's the PowerPoint deck
-- Can you document your work? ✅ Yes, here's the complete README
+- Can you document your work? ✅ Yes, here's the complete README with trade-off analysis

 For me:
 - Do I understand AWS services deeply? ✅ Yes, I can explain trade-offs